Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 Closing

 The right question is not only whether tokenized stocks are fully backed, but who controls the backing, under what documents, and what happens if the issuer cannot act.
-Each of the three issuers covered here answers that question through a specific legal and collateral architecture.
-None of the three answers reduces to a single word — “safe,” “unsafe,” “protected,” “unprotected.”
+Each of the three primary issuers covered here answers that question through a specific legal and collateral architecture, and Binance bStocks add a less-documented exchange-affiliated variant whose recovery detail is thinner and whose distinctive feature is group-level concentration.
+None of these answers reduces to a single word — “safe,” “unsafe,” “protected,” “unprotected.”

 This reference is intended to map the architecture, not to recommend any specific issuer or product.
 Tax, securities, and insolvency treatment of tokenized stocks varies by jurisdiction; holders should confirm specifics with a qualified adviser in their jurisdiction of residence.